 The MP42 microsat will carry payloads from OQ Technology, VeoWare into low Earth orbit

 Smallsat integrator NanoAvionics has announced its latest satellite rideshare mission “MP42” to be launched aboard a SpaceX Falcon 9 with payloads from OQ Technology and VEOWARE.
-Using the prototype of its new MP42 microsatellite bus, it is the fifth shared satellite mission by NanoAvionics, which has been one of the firsts companies in the nanosatellite industry to successfully kickstart and continue such a commercial programme.
+Using the prototype of its new MP42 microsatellite bus, it is the fifth shared satellite mission by NanoAvionics, which has been one of the first companies in the nanosatellite industry to successfully kickstart and continue such a commercial programme.
 The launch of NanoAvionics’ satellite has been booked for the SpaceX Transporter-4 mission, planned for 2022.

 Among other customer payloads aboard the MP42, NanoAvionics will integrate a second ‘cell tower in space’, dubbed “Tiger-3”, for OQ Technology’s 5G IoT/M2M communication constellation.
 The microsatellite will also host VEOWARE’s RW500 fully integrated reaction wheel for high performance satellite attitude control with next-generation high torque / low power technology.